Nuitka/Nuitka/README.txt

 .. code-block:: sh

-    Nuitka.py --help
+    nuitka --help

-The Python command is Nuitka.py, but with different defaults and tries to compile and directly execute a script:
+The nuitka-python command is Nuitka.py, but with different defaults and tries to compile and directly execute a script:

 .. code-block:: sh

-    Python --help
+    nuitka-python --help

 The options are "--exe" and "--execute", so it is somewhat similar to what plain "python" will do.
+Note: In the future, the intention is to support CPython's "python" command lines in a compatible way, but currently it isn't so.

 If you want to compile recursively, and not only a single file, do it like this:

 .. code-block:: sh

-    Python --deep program.py
+    nuitka-python --deep program.py

+Note: In the future, "--deep" might become the default of "nuitka-python".

 Where to go next
 ~~~~~~~~~~~~~~~~